peta/iitc-scan-scheduler/README.md

 # TODO

++ When in debug mode, create GeoJSON file with sector outline and all contained portals so that I can test the scanner behaviour
 + Figure out how to effectively persist data and how to expose it to consumer clients
 + Refactor code and inject context object to prevent nested closures
 + Collect chat data of Resistance faction; create second account